CyberSecAI/cve_cwe_rcm/comparison.md

 <a id="REQ_IMPL_VERSION_INFO"></a>REQ_IMPL_VERSION_INFO: The algorithm output report MUST include version information of: 1) the benchmark dataset used, 2) the comparison algorithm version, and 3) a timestamp indicating when the comparison was run.

+<a id="REQ_IMPL_LOGGING"></a>REQ_IMPL_LOGGING: The algorithm MUST produce a detailed log file capturing the execution process, including configuration settings used, processing steps, any warnings or errors encountered, and summary of results.
+This log file MUST be separate from the main output report and should provide sufficient information for debugging and audit purposes.

 <a id="REQ_IMPL_VISUALIZATION"></a>**REQ_IMPL_VISUALIZATION**: The algorithm SHOULD generate visualizations of results such as confusion matrices, precision-recall curves, or match distributions.

 <a id="REQ_IMPL_DOCUMENTABILITY"></a>**REQ_IMPL_DOCUMENTABILITY**: The algorithm MUST be well-documented, with clear explanations of all metrics, weighting schemes, and decision processes.